mnellemann/hmci/README.md

  - [readme-redhat.md](doc/readme-redhat.md) for RedHat Enterprise Linux, AlmaLinux and RockyLinux.
  - [readme-debian.md](doc/readme-debian.md) for Debian GNU/Linux and derivatives such as Ubuntu.

+Packages for Debian/Ubuntu & RedHat/SUSE are available from the [release](https://github.com/mnellemann/hmci/releases) page.

 ### 3. Configure Grafana and import example dashboards